-Denise Ho is an award-winning Hong Kong-based singer, and actress, as well as a pro-democracy and LGBTQ rights activist.
+Denise Ho is an award-winning Hong Kong-based singer and actress, as well as a pro-democracy and LGBTQ+ rights activist.
 Ho is an accomplished musician who entered the music industry in the 90s at age 19.
-She publicly announced that she was gay in 2012, making her the first mainstream female singer in Hong Kong to come out of the closet.
+In 2012, Ho became the first openly lesbian singer in Hong Kong.
 Since then, she has advocated for LGBTQ rights globally.

-In 2016, following Ho’s meeting with the Dalai Lama, French cosmetics brand Lancôme cancelled a promotional concert featuring her performance.
+In 2016, following Ho’s meeting with the Dalai Lama, French cosmetics brand Lancôme cancelled a promotional concert featuring her.
 In response, Ho started crowdfunding her concerts to avoid corporate censorship.

 In July 2019, Ho spoke on behalf of UN Watch at the UN Human Rights Council, where she was interrupted twice by China’s delegation who claimed that she was “defaming” China for speaking against its interference in Hong Kong.
 Click here to watch her testimony.

 In late 2021 Ho was arrested and detained in Hong Kong.
 The Geneva Summit worked with alumni and lawmakers across the world to call for an urgent session of the UN Human Rights Council on her behalf.
 She was freed soon after.